top of page

 How much fat should you consume?

-It depends on your age, activity level and health, but roughly if you get around 40 percent of your calories from carbohydrates, 30 percent from protein and the rest 30 percent from healthy fats.
-Consuming more fats make you feel fuller between meals and therefore you have less cravings for sugar and carbohydrate rich foods.
+It depends on your age, activity level and health concerns and goals, but dietary guidelines recommend that you get 45-60 percent of your calories from healthy carbohydrates, 10-20 percent of calories from protein and the 25-40 percent from healthy fats.
+Consuming adequate amount of fats make you feel fuller between meals and therefore you have less cravings for sugar and unhealthy carbohydrate rich foods.
 Your energy levels are also more constant throughout the day.
 I often follow my hand when plating my meals- whole hand size vegetables, greens; palm size protein and thumb size fat.

 What fats to use with what cooking methods?